twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TADDCUSTOMNAMINGFORM** – Used by **Font Properties: Custom: Add...** to add custom naming fields for a specific language.
 * **TADDFPCVLTSFORM** – Used when adding a label, tooltip or sample.
 * **TADDFPSIZENAMEFORM** – Used when adding a subfamily name.
-* **TADDFPSTYLISTICSETNAMEFORM** – Used when adding or writing descriptions of stylistic sets.
+* **TADDFPSTYLISTICSETNAMEFORM** – Used when adding or writing stylistic set names or descriptions.
 * **TADDGASPFORM** – Used when adding a gasp range to the font.
-* **TADDLOCALLANGUAGEDATAFORM** – Used when adding language data to the font.
+* **TADDLOCALLANGUAGEDATAFORM** – Used when adding naming field data of multiple languages to the font.
 * **TADDPLATFORMFORM** – Used when adding a platform to the font (**Add** button in `TPLATFORMMANAGERFORM`).
 The **Help** button does nothing in version 3.0.
 * **TADDUVSFORM** – Used when adding Unicode variation sequences to the font.
 * **TADVANCEDEDITFORM** – Used when editing a naming field in the font.